gJmry/svelt/docs/docs/commands/init-project.md

 # Initialize your project

-## 🌟 Introduction to `init`
+## 🌟 Learn how to initialize your project and add packages

-The `init` command is the starting point for creating a new **Svelte** project using the **Svelte-CLI** tool.
+The `init` command is the starting point for creating a new **Svelte** project using the **Svelt** tool.
 It allows you to quickly set up a new project with a specified name and optional toolkit integration, making it easy to get started with Svelte development.

 This command is ideal for developers who want to avoid the hassle of manual project setup.
 With just one command, you can initialize a new project and choose which toolkit you'd like to integrate (such as **Tailwind CSS** or **Flowbite**).